Shirtless man tries to take Amtrak train for a joyride in California, cops say

 “We are grateful the prompt response…helped to mitigate what could have been a very dangerous outcome on a moving train, which obviously involved actions that potentially jeopardized the safety of passengers, crew and others in the community,” Siskiyou County Sheriff Jon Lopey said.

-Police say Baldini allegedly jumped on-board the back-up engine of the train while it was passing through the area at about 1 a.m.
+Police say Baldini allegedly jumped on-board the back-up engine of the train at about 1 a.m.
 Authorities said he almost immediately started to exhibit hostility.

 Baldini “allegedly attempted to manipulate train-related control devices and activated the train whistle on numerous occasions” while also attempting to place the train in an “emergency stop mode.”
 The incident left crewmembers fearful for their safety until police arrived, officials said.